Power Query: Access REST APIs Secured by Basic Auth and API Key

 PARAM_API_BASE_URLcontains the base URL of the REST API endpoints.PARAM_API_USERNAMEcontains the username or alias for authentication.PARAM_API_USER_PASSWORDcontains the password for the associated username/alias.PARAM_API_KEY_VALUEcontains the assigned API key value needed to access the API.

-The authorization header is expected in the format Basic username:password, where username:password is Base64 encoded.
+The authorization header is expected in the format Basic username:password, where username:password is Base64 encoded (including the :).
 For example, if username is test and password is 1234, then the authorization header is Authorization = "Basic dGVzdDoxMjM0".
 Use the Text.ToBinary and Binary.ToText functions to handle the Base64 encoding.

 In this example, the RelativePath to the API endpoint is /project/testprj which is appended to the PARAM_API_BASE_URL to get the full URL.
-The path must be changed to the relative path of your API endpoint including any expected parameters.
+The path must be changed to the relative path of the target API endpoint including any expected parameters.

 Source